 The Pit is built in a 37-foot hole on Albuquerque's southeast mesa.
 First the roof was constructed, then the hole was dug and the Arena built.
 That all happened in 1966.
 The unique Behlen roof (338 by 300 feet) was set up by contractors and then 55,000 cubic yards of earth were removed.
 About 28,000 yards of concrete were poured in the initial construction, which allowed a seating capacity of 14,831.
 The cost - an incredibly economical $1.4 million.

 Arena expansion was undertaken when it became apparent that fan interest was too great even for the original structure.
 The expansion in 1975 cost near $2.2 million and involved the extension of a cantilevered deck above the existing facility.
 There are six rows in the deck, with a seating capacity of 2,300.
 Reserved standing-room-only spots increase The Pit's capacity to 18,018.

 The Pit underwent a massive upgrade and expansion that was completed in time for the 2010-11 season that included $60 million of improvements.
 Among the improvements were new luxury suites and club level seating, upgraded lower bowl seating, two end zone video boards, ribbon boards, a unique graphics package showcasing the history of Lobo basketball and UNM athletics, upgraded concessions area, the new Lobo Den Store, and a remodeled concourse.
-Teams will also notice a dramatic upgrade in the locker room and staging areas in The Pit.
+NBA locker rooms were added for both the men's and women's teams along with a player's lounge.

 A new practice facility and coaches' offices for UNM men's and women's basketball was completed in April 2006.
 The new practice facility is named the Rudy Davalos Basketball Center after former UNM athletics director Rudy Davalos.